cloudvista/cloudvista-security/README.md

 # Agile Cloud ATO

-All project management plans, issues, milestones, and deliverables supporting the migration and certification of VistA in the VA Enterprise Cloud.
-Key milestones include achieving Authority to Operate (ATO) and Initial Operating Capability (IOC) certifications of VistA in the VA Enterprise Cloud ("Cloud VistA").
+All collaborative cloud-based agile project management plans, issues, and deliverables supporting the migration of VistA to the VA Enterprise Cloud.
+Key milestones included achieving Authority to Operate (ATO) and Initial Operating Capability (IOC) certifications of VistA in the VA Enterprise Cloud ("Cloud VistA").

 For guidance and instructions on use of Github for Project Management please read: https://github.com/features/project-management